vivaria/edisonrul.ing/docs/source/cards/p/pursuit-chaser.md

 ### Card Rulings

-●If Pursuit Chaser is in Defense Position when it is destroyed by battle, its effect does not activate.
+*   If Pursuit Chaser is in Defense Position when it is destroyed by battle, its effect does not activate.